Skip to main content

 Current Procedures for Re-Cataloging Microfiche That Were Previously Described in a Record Utilizing the Single Record Approach

 The separate record approach is now applied to records described in the situations above.
-Consult and follow the Procedures under the topic: Separate Record Policy, in: Bibliographic Cataloging: Overview.
+Consult and follow Bibliographic Cataloging: Overview, Separate Record Policy: Procedures.
 In all cases, when a record is needed for the microfiche, essentially “split” a record that uses the single record approach into separate records for each format.
 The result will be two or more records, each describing one format only.
 Specifically, when re-cataloging such microfiche:

 1. Create a microfiche version record in OCLC for the publication: